Peter and Rome

 Peter was one of the original 12 apostles chosen By Christ.
 Peter, along with the Apostle John, played a prominent role in the early Christian church.

-He was the Apostle to Israel while Paul was the Apostle to the Gentiles (Galatians 2:9).
+He was the Apostle to Israel while Paul was the Apostle to the Gentiles (Galatians 2:7-9).
 And in general, during his lifetime, Peter seemed to be the top leader of a widely geographically separated Christian church.
-Essentially Peter was the first among equals (the apostles).

-However, he was only one of 12 original apostles, and there is nothing in scripture that suggests that the place of his death (which is not known as a certainty) should become the permanent headquarters for the true church.
+Despite some misunderstandings in the Church of Rome, there is nothing in scripture that suggests that the place of his death (which is not known as a certainty) should become the permanent headquarters for the true church.
 Nor is there any indication that the true Church should be forever based out of a single city or from Rome.

-Actually, most of the books of the New Testament that were addressed to Christians in certain geographical locations, were addressed to those in Asia Minor as it was apparently the area where most early, non-Jewish, Christians dwelled.
+Actually, most of the books of the New Testament that were addressed to Christians in specified geographical locations, were addressed to those in Asia Minor as it was apparently the area where most early, non-Jewish, Christians dwelled.
 There were at least 10 books of the New Testament directly written to the church leaders in Asia Minor.
 The ones written to those in Asia Minor include Galatians, Ephesians, Colossians, 1 & 2 Timothy (Timothy was in Ephesus), Philemon, 1 Peter, 3 John, and Revelation.
 In addition to these 10, there may be more as 1 & 2 John and 2 Peter, and possibly Jude may have also been mainly directed to one or more of the churches in Asia Minor (which would make 14 of them).
 There is only one book written to those in Rome (and it never mentions any of the so-called Roman bishops), with 2 to Corinth, 2 to Thessalonica, 1 to Philippi (which is near Asia Minor), and 1 to Crete (Titus), a total of 7 not addressed to specifically to those in Asia Minor.

-This article will mainly rely on Roman Catholic approved writings, including using the Rheims New Testament of 1582, for much of its supporting statements.
+Partially, because of the importance the Church of Rome attaches to Peter, this article will mainly rely on Roman Catholic approved writings, including using the Rheims New Testament of 1582, for much of its supporting statements.

 Roman Catholic Views and Comments on Peter